frsechet/cognito-user-pool/readme.md

 # Easily manage your users with AWS Cognito User Pools

-This library is a wrapper around the javascript frontend library aws-cognito-identity-js to easily manage your Cognito User Pool in a node.js backend environment.
+This library is a wrapper around the client library aws-cognito-identity-js to easily manage your Cognito User Pool in a node.js backend environment.

 ## Note

 This library was first developed when Cognito was still relatively new and complex to use from the backend.
 The situation improved greatly though, and it is probably better to use standard AWS SDKs now.

-If you are looking for something simple, you can use this.
-If you want to use the full power of Amazon Cognito, you should probably use the official AWS SDKs.
+However, if you are looking for something simple, you can use this.
+If you want to use the full power of Amazon Cognito, you should probably use the official AWS SDK.

 ## Usage